priolo/jon-template/README.md

 }
 ```

 The token is accessible in the [STORE auth](https://github.com/priolo/jon-template/blob/be1ebdb0cacddd049d0a6c78bf88dc0c152e4b55/src/stores/auth/store.js).
-You can memorize it as you like.
-I used cookies to avoid having to log in again on the "reload"
+I used cookies to avoid having to login again on "reload"
 ```js
 import Cookies from 'js-cookie'